apache/daffodil-site/site/unsupported.md

   but may return in a future version of the DFDL spec.)
 * dfdl:contentLength() and dfdl:valueLength() with 'characters' units and variable-width encodings {% jira 1516 %}
 * dfdl:outputValueCalc calling dfdl:valueLength() for string with dfdl:truncateSpecifiedLengthString 'yes' {% jira 1598 %}
-* Statement order of evaluation not per DFDL spec. {% jira 1971 %}

 #### XML Schema Features